yuhko-msft/microsoft-graph-docs/api-reference/beta/api/messagetrace-get.md

 |Delegated (work or school account)|MessageTrace.Read.All|
 |Delegated (personal Microsoft account)|Not supported.|
 |Application|MessageTrace.Read.All|
-|

-This API is accessible only to Tenant Admin, Security Admin and Security Reader roles.
+**Note:** This API supports admin permissions.
+Global admins, Security admins, and users with the Security Reader role can access message trace information.

 ## HTTP request